Jinsha site: Locus Mei Yuan

 Cultural artefacts made of gold, bronze, jade, stone, ivory and bone were discovered at Locus Mei Yuan.
 Situated on the southern banks of the Modi River, the locality covers 22 hectares.
-Pits that contained Asian elephant tusks, stone weapons and tusks from boars, antlers and deers were found.
+Pits that contained Asian elephant tusks, stone weapons and tusks from boars, antlers and deer were found.
 This locality was an area where cultural, religious and social events occurred.

 Locus Lan Yuan

 Buildings, tombs, graves, kilns, refuse pits and cellar pits were found at Locus Lan Yuan.
 Buildings were found in the north, while burials were found in the south and west of the locality.
-Excavation here by the Institute occurred between July 2001 and January 2002.
+Excavation here by the institute occurred between July 2001 and January 2002.
 It is situated next to Locus Mei Yuan and covers 15 hectares.
 Before it became a burial site, it was a residential area for the people living in Jinsha.

 Locus Tiyu Gongyuan

 Larger palace-like residential buildings and burial pits were found at Locus Tiyu Gongyuan.
-Excavation efforts were focused here between October to November 2001.
+Excavation efforts were focused here between October and November 2001.
 It is next to Locus Lan Yuan and covers 9 hectares.
 Burial pits were the most densely populated here, with 15 burials found within 81 square metres.
 The locality was a residential area for the wealthier residents at Jinsha, before it became a place of burials.

-Artifacts
+Artefacts

 The golden sun bird, smiling golden mask and kneeling stone figures were found at the Jinsha site.
 With the artefacts being made of diverse materials, craft production was advanced and resourceful.
 The pottery, stone and bone artefacts were used as household or daily objects.
 Artefacts made of bronze, gold, ivory, jade or other precious stones were generally used for religious or decorative purposes.